lua-stdlib/_debug/README.md

 [![Stories in Ready](https://badge.waffle.io/lua-stdlib/_debug.png?label=ready&title=Ready)](https://waffle.io/lua-stdlib/_debug)

-This is a debug settings management library for Lua 5.1 (including LuaJIT), 5.2 and 5.3.
-The libraries are copyright by their authors 2002-2017 (see the [AUTHORS][] file for details), and released under the [MIT license][mit] (the same license as Lua itself).
+This is a debug hints management library for Lua 5.1 (including LuaJIT), 5.2 and 5.3.
+The library is copyright by its authors 2002-2017 (see the [AUTHORS][] file for details), and released under the [MIT license][mit] (the same license as Lua itself).
 There is no warranty.